hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/03_sed.md

 sed '/cichlid/,$d' ecosystems.txt
 ```

-The `N~n` syntax also works in deletion.
+The `N~n` syntax also works in deletion and like the previous usage of the `~`, it will not work on Macs running BSD `sed`.
 If we want to delete every third line starting on line 2, we can do:

 ```
+# Won't work on Macs using BSD sed
 sed '2~3d' ecosystems.txt
 ```